Prevention of Global Warming

 Overseas

-Project/Organization | Region | Overview |
+| Project/Organization | Region | Overview |

-Development of a Japan-Australia CO2-free hydrogen supply chain | Australia | ENEOS is studying collaboration on the potential for the low-cost, stable supply of hydrogen produced from renewable energy with two Australian companies, Neoen Australia Pty Ltd and Origin Energy Limited.
-The projects will study more efficient production of methylcyclohexane (MCH) and maritime transport of MCH to Japan as a form of hydrogen storage and transport.
-For more information, see the following news releases. ・Neoen Australia Pty Ltd: news release ・Origin Energy Limited: news release |
+| Development of a Japan-Australia hydrogen supply chain | Australia | We are studying collaboration in Australia on the potential for the low-cost, stable supply of hydrogen produced from renewable energy.
+The project will study more efficient production of methylcyclohexane (MCH) and maritime transport of MCH to Japan as a form of hydrogen storage and transport. |

-Development of a CO2-free hydrogen supply chain (derived from renewable energy) in Malaysia | Malaysia | The project will manufacture several tens of thousands of tons of CO2-free hydrogen in Sarawak, Malaysia using electricity derived from renewable energy generated at a hydroelectric power plant.
+| Development of a hydrogen supply chain (derived from renewable energy) in Malaysia | Malaysia | The project will manufacture several tens of thousands of tonnes of hydrogen in Sarawak, Malaysia, using electricity derived from renewable energy generated at a hydroelectric power plant.
 Thereafter, the hydrogen will be converted to MCH and transported by chemical tanker to demand centers outside Malaysia.
 For more information, see the news release. |

-Equity participation for building a hydrogen supply chain between Japan and the U.S. | United States | In order to verify the commercial feasibility of manufacturing cost-competitive clean hydrogen in the Gulf of Mexico and exporting MCH to Japan, we made an equity investment in MVCE Gulf Coast, LLC, a U.S. company.
+| Equity participation for building a hydrogen supply chain between Japan and the U.S. | United States | In order to verify the commercial feasibility of manufacturing cost-competitive clean hydrogen in the Gulf of Mexico and exporting MCH to Japan, we made an equity investment in MVCE Gulf Coast, LLC, a U.S. company.
 For more information, see the news release. |

 Japan